-If someone is looking to improve their diet, what would be the things they should eliminate if they want better health?
+If someone was looking to improve their diet, what would you suggest?

-Cut your bread, pasta, rice and potatoes.
+Reduce your bread, pasta, rice and potatoes.
 The average Aussie is having about 300 grams of carbs a day, and almost all of that is the more refined type.
-Try 50 gram per day mostly from non starchy vegetables.
+Try 50 grams per day mostly from non starchy vegetables.
 You may be OK with a bit more.
 You may need to cut to a lower allowance.
-Each of us has to figure this out for ourselves, to optimize our weight, our health markers and our general well-being.
-There is a fair bit of detail that ultimately we all need to get our heads around, so following great blogs, (like 180nutrition!), reading books, networking with others of like mind and coming along to seminars like LCDU all help.
-I listen to podcasts, mostly Jimmy’s.
+Each of us has to figure this out for ourselves, to optimise our weight, our health markers and our general well-being.
+There is a fair bit of detail that ultimately we all need to get our heads around, so following great blogs, (like 180 Nutrition!), reading books, networking with others of like mind and coming along to seminars like LCDU all help.

 Don’t overdo the protein, keep it to say 20% of total calories.
 Some amino acids feed into glucose production.
 Hyperglycaemia looks like the mechanism for a whole lot of bad stuff!
 Don’t have a whopping steak with a side salad.
 Have a modest steak with a whopping side of salad and non starchy vegetables.

 Eat lots of animal fats.
 Saturated fat is good!
-The greatest health blunder of the last 100 years has been the advice to greatly reduce saturated fat.
+The greatest health blunder of the last 100 years has been the advice to greatly reduce saturated fat (Read more on this here).
 Don’t cut the tails off the chops.
 Great grandma didn’t and she was skinny.
 I like some coconut oil every day.
-For a great Aussie blog on fat see Anastasia Boulais Primalmeded.

 A number of articles have been appearing in the medical literature questioning the old conventional wisdom around saturated fat.